Hessel Museum of Art

 The CCS Hessel Museum of Art is an art museum located on the campus of Bard College, in Annandale-On-Hudson, New York.
 The museum was built in 2006.
 The Hessel Museum is housed in the Center for Curatorial Studies (CCS).
-The Museum draws from the Marieluise Hessel Collection of Contemporary Art, which comprises more than 1,700 objects on permanent loan to Bard.
-The Hessel Museum activates the collection for research, teaching and learning for students, faculty and the general public through exhibitions, publications, public programs, and events – on site and through digital resources.
+The Museum draws from the Marieluise Hessel Collection of Contemporary Art, which contains more than 1,700 objects on permanent loan to Bard.
+The Hessel Museum activates the collection for research for students, faculty and the general public through exhibitions, publications, and events – on site and through digital resources.

 History

-The Center for Curatorial Studies, Bard College was expanded and renovated in 2006 to include the Hessel Museum of Art, a 17,000 feet of galleries built to accommodate its growing collections and programs.
-The Hessel Museum of Art opened on November 12, 2006 in Annandale-on-Hudson, New York.
+The Center for Curatorial Studies, Bard College was expanded and renovated in 2006 to include the Hessel Museum of Art, 17,000 feet of galleries built to accommodate its growing collections and programs.
+The Hessel Museum of Art opened on November 12, 2006, in Annandale-on-Hudson, New York.
 The CCS facility, which houses a two-year graduate program in curatorial studies, comprises several interconnected parts, including a library and archive in addition to the Hessel Museum.

 The Hessel Museum of Art is named for CCS Bard founder and donor Marieluise Hessel.